 A psychiatric Service Dog is the most misunderstood type of Service Dog and can be confused with Emotional Support, however Psychiatric disabilities or mental disabilities are protected under the ADA for PTSD, Schizophrenia, Bipolar Disorder, depression, and anxiety.
 Dogs may be trained in a specific task like guiding their handler away from a stressful situation, assessing an environment for hazards, putting calming pressure on their handler, or other tasks specific to the disability.

 Getting a Service Dog can be life changing for many individuals, however they should never be thought of as an instant solution.

 While a Service Dog can be trained to do many tasks that help in daily life, building the partnership between handler and dog takes months of training and teamwork.
+You should also consider if your dog has the right temperament.
+Any breed is capable of becoming a service or therapy dog, but some breeds are better suited to the task.
 Before making the commitment, consider the time and energy you will have to put into the relationship and whether a Service Dog is the right fit for you.